Cluster X-varieties at infinity: Tropical boundary and special completions of cluster Poisson varieties.

 The triangles parametrise projective laminations

-where the loops $\alpha_1, \alpha_2, \alpha_3$ form an ideal triangulation of the punctured torus $S'$, and the triple $(a_1, a_2, a_3)$ is defined up to multiplication by a positive number.
-The edges of the triangles parametrise projective laminations of the form $a_1\alpha_1 + a_2\alpha_2$, and the vertices correspond to the laminations given by the ideal loops $\alpha$ on $S'$.
+where the ideal arcs $\alpha_1, \alpha_2, \alpha_3$ form an ideal triangulation of the punctured torus $S'$, and the triple $(a_1, a_2, a_3)$ is defined up to multiplication by a positive number.
+The edges of the triangles parametrise projective laminations of the form $a_1\alpha_1 + a_2\alpha_2$, and the vertices correspond to the laminations given by the ideal arcs $\alpha$ on $S'$.

 Rays parametrise projective laminations